D. C. Stephenson: Klansman

 Joseph M. Huffington, whom the Ku Klux Klan had sent from Texas as an agent for organizing in Evansville, recruited Stephenson to the group's inner circle.
-The historian Leonard Moore characterized them as both young men on the make.
+The historian Leonard Moore characterized them both as young men on the make.
 The Evansville Klavern became the most powerful in the state, and Stephenson soon contributed to attracting numerous new members.
-More than 5,400 men, or 23 percent of the native-born white men in Vanderburgh County, ultimately joined the Klan.
+For example, more than 5,400 men, or 23 percent of the native-born white men in Evansville, joined the Klan.

-Building on the momentum, Stephenson set up a base in Indianapolis, where he helped create the Klan's state newspaper, Fiery Cross.
+Building on the momentum, Stephenson set up a base in Indianapolis, where he helped create the Klan's weekly newspaper, Fiery Cross.
 He quickly recruited new agents and organizers, building on news about the organization.
-Protestant ministers were offered free membership.
+Protestant ministers were offered free membership, and many recommended the new organization.
 From July 1922 to July 1923, nearly 2,000 new members joined the Klan each week in Indiana.
 Hiram Wesley Evans, who led recruiting for the national organization, maintained close ties to state leaders throughout 1921–1922 and he was especially close to Stephenson, because by then, Indiana had the largest state Klan organization.
 Stephenson backed Evans in November 1922 when he unseated William J. Simmons as Imperial Wizard of the national KKK.
 Evans had ambitions to make the Klan a political force in the country.